-Struggling to pay mortgage payments, property charges, and/or utility payments?
-The Homeowner Assistance Fund provides assistance to eligible homeowners who have experienced a financial hardship during the COVID pandemic.
+Are you behind in paying your mortgage, property charges, and/or utility payments?
+The Homeowner Assistance Fund Program provides assistance to eligible homeowners who have experienced a financial hardship during the COVID-19 public health crisis.

 Help for Homeowners

-NH Homeowner Assistance Fund is a federally funded homeowner assistance program through the American Rescue Plan Act of 2021 and the Governor’s Office for Emergency Relief and Recovery (GOFERR).
+The NH Homeowner Assistance Fund (NH HAF) program provides assistance to New Hampshire homeowners who have been affected in any way by an increase in expenses or a reduction in income as a result of the COVID-19 public health crisis.
+It is a federally funded homeowner assistance program through the American Rescue Plan Act of 2021 and the Governor’s Office for Emergency Relief and Recovery.
 It is administered by New Hampshire Housing.

 Eligible homeowners must: